It's been close to two years since the Macon Tigers faced off against Mark Twain, and that was in the Class 2 Quarterfinals of 2010.

 Week three saw Mark Twain make the trek west to take on the defending CC champion Centralia Panthers.

-The Tigers would not score in the game, but would hold the powerful Panthers to 21 points, which is something the defense should be proud of.
+Page 2 of 2 - The Tigers would not score in the game, but would hold the powerful Panthers to 21 points, which is something the defense should be proud of.

 In week four, Mark Twain hosted their second home game of the season against the rival Louisiana Bulldogs.